Contemporary Art Centre of South Australia

-The Contemporary Art Centre of South Australia (CACSA), formerly Contemporary Art Society (CAS), was an art museum and art space located in the Adelaide suburb of Parkside, in South Australia.
+The Contemporary Art Centre of South Australia (CACSA), formerly Contemporary Art Society (SA Inc.) (CAS), also known as Contemporary Art Society of South Australia, was an art museum and art space located in the Adelaide suburb of Parkside, in South Australia.
 In late 2016 it merged with the Australian Experimental Art Foundation to form ACE Open.

 The quarterly art journal Broadsheet was published by the CAS from 1954.
 This became Broadsheet: A Journal of Contemporary Art when the organisation changed its name and constitution in 1986, and later changed again to Contemporary Visual Arts and Culture: Broadsheet and, from 2007, Contemporary Visual Art + Culture: Broadsheet.
 ACE Open continued to publish the journal until September 2017.